esphome/esphome-docs/components/logger.rst

 -  **deassert_rts_dtr** (*Optional*, boolean): Deasserts RTS/DTR when opening
    log over UART.
 This is useful if RTS/DTR signals are directly connected to the reset pin or strapping pins.
 Note: Deassert typically means high on TTL level since RTS/DTR are usually low active signals.
+Defaults to ``false``.

 .. _logger-hardware_uarts: